What is xbar?

 190echo "Reset | bash='$SCRIPT_PATH' param1='reset' terminal=false refresh=true"Advanced Features

-This timer script demonstrates several advanced xbar techniques:- State Persistence: Uses
+This timer script demonstrates several advanced xbar techniques:

 /tmp/xbar_timer_stateto maintain timer state between refreshes - Full-width Unicode: Converts digits to full-width characters (0123) for consistent spacing